-The Regulation requires operators of skin penetration procedures to be registered with Council and empowers Environmental Health Officers to carry out inspections, when needed, to ensure they are being operated and maintained appropriately in compliance with the Act and Regulation.
+The Regulation requires operators of skin penetration procedures to be registered with Council and empowers Environmental Health Officers to carry out inspections, when needed, to ensure businesses are being operated and maintained in compliance with the Act and Regulation.

 The Regulation also specifies procedures to prevent disease transmission.

-The procedures carried out by hairdressers and other body decorating and grooming practices which do not deliberately pierce the skin, are not regulated or covered by the legislation.
+Procedures carried out by hairdressers and other body decorating and grooming practices that do not deliberately pierce the skin are not regulated or covered by the legislation.

 Council keeps a public health register of all businesses that carry out skin penetration procedures.

-You can register your business with Council by completing the following registration form:
+You can register your business with Council by completing the registration form:

-- Public and Environmental Health Team, Eurobodalla Shire Council, PO Box 99 MORUYA NSW 2537.
+Eurobodalla Shire Council, PO Box 99 MORUYA NSW 2537

-NSW Government Health has a variety of fact sheets available for your information:
+NSW Health has a variety of fact sheets available for your information: